 Which is the best GMRS channel?

-If you looked at the table above carefully, you might have noticed that the primarily qualitative difference between the GMRS channels is the limits on how much power can be used to transmit the signal.
+If you looked at the table above carefully, you might have noticed that the primary qualitative difference between the GMRS channels is the limits on how much power can be used to transmit the signal.

 The channels (and corresponding frequencies) break down into three groups: